-With FastCall you can review live calls in “Listen in” mode – or a manager can join an in-progress call as a participant.
-When in the call conference mode, the call can be released for a transfer, or the caller can stay on the line for a 3-way conference.
-Listen-in and call transfer are handled in a similar way so we discuss them together.
+With Fastcall you can transfer your call or invite another caller to an in-progress call as a participant.
+The call can be released for a transfer, or the caller can stay on the line for a 3-way conference.

-When a call is transferred the user can introduce the caller (warm) or just transfer and hand up (cold.)
+When a call is transferred the user can introduce the caller for a warm introduction, or just transfer and hang up for a cold transfer.
+There are three options when transferring a call as you can see in the image above.